Day 1 – March 2, 2020

 Jennifer Cover, WoodWorks

 Wood has the ability to offer a compelling, carbon-sequestering alternative to conventional construction materials for a wide range of project types.
 What are it opportunities and limitations in current practice?
 What is wood’s potential to impact global markets?
 Its risks and rewards?

-Building Envelope: Nexus of Operational and Embodied Carbon
+Not Just Less Bad: Design at the Nexus of Operational and Embodied Carbon

 Landing It: Carbon Sequestration in Site Planning and Landscape Design